Widward1/widwardDWM/README.md

 installing:

-1) cd into the directories
-2) run sudo make install
+there will be multiple folders, just cd into for each one you want to install and then run sudo make install

-also you will most likely want to install nitrogen and picom
+also you will most likely want to install nitrogen and picom: these are most likely availible in your distro's package manager

-nitrogen is availible in most standard distro repos

-and you can install picom right here: https://github.com/yshui/picom
+you can use dwm-6.2 if you want but i dont work on it